Jarmos-san/resets.css/README.md

 ![Twitter URL](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2FJarmos-san%2Fneovim-docker)

-A minimal and unopinionated CSS stylesheet to reset default user-agent styles for cross-browser compatability.
+A minimal and unopinionated CSS stylesheet to reset default user-agent styles for cross-browser compatibility.
 The CSS style properties provided here - [`resets.css`](https://raw.githubusercontent.com/Jarmos-san/resets.css/main/resets.css) are supposed to be used as a source of reference and expanded upon.
 So feel free to copy the contents for your frontend projects and make necessary